 This blog discusses the application of basic narrative and design principles.
 The content will be changed from time to time to critically examine Marwick’s ideas of personal branding (2103, p356) and Potter’s storying the self (2012, p31), among other things.

-The first example is the deliberate narrative structure of My Story of Communication which applies Aristotle’s simplified 3 Act Structure, and also Tzvetan Todorov’s theory as interpreted by L. Cohen that a good narrative should have 1.
+The first example is the deliberate narrative structure of the About page which applies Aristotle’s simplified 3 Act Structure, and also Tzvetan Todorov’s theory as interpreted by L. Cohen that a good narrative should have 1.
 Equilibrium 2.
 Disruption 3.
 Recognition/facing the problem 4.
 Repair 5.
 New equilibrium.
 Ceteris paribus, applying these narrative theories is likely to yield better reception to most raw information.

 Signifiers Of Genre: Name & Tagline

 Ianimator is a natural combination of my name and overriding genre.
 However, it does nothing to identify the primary focus of social entrepreneurship for special needs awareness.
 Hence, the tagline is a necessary extension in this case, to add context and set an expectation.

 Signifiers Of Genre: Image, Colours & Font

 The original key visual header image was created to support the featured article on my Sheepwallker game, designed to engage the conversation of autism awareness.
 However, upon reflection, the colours did not adequately reflect the genre of cartoons, animation or entrepreneurship, nor create a strong brand.
 Even with a bee-sheep hybrid photoshopped in front of a live-audience in 15 minutes 🙂